 Introduction

-In this collection, we explore the lives of eight famous animals: Laika, Cecil, Seabiscuit, Balto, Cher Ami, Sergeant Stubby, Dolly, and Hachikō.
-Each one has left a powerful legacy behind.
-These animals may not have spoken like us, but their actions said enough to change the world.
-Their journeys are a reminder that greatness can come in any form — even in feathers, fur, or hooves.
+,we explore the lives of eight famous animals: Laika, Cecil, Seabiscuit, Balto, Cher Ami, Sergeant Stubby, Dolly.
+To begin with, each one has left a powerful legacy behind.
+In fact, these animals may not have spoken like us, yet their actions said enough to change the world.

 The incident raised awareness about trophy hunting, exposing the big business behind it.
 Supporters claim it helps the local economy and supports conservation efforts, treating animals as a financial asset.
 But critics point to ethical issues, corruption, and poor regulation.
 Tragedy struck again in 2017 when Cecil’s six-year-old son Xanda was also killed.
 Cecil’s death remains one of the most talked-about examples of animal rights and global wildlife protection.